Performance Sports Group Ltd.

 Robbins Arroyo LLP: Performance Sports Group Ltd. (PSG) Misled Shareholders According to a Recently Filed Class Action

-Robbins Arroyo LLP announces that a class action complaint was filed against Performance Sports Group, Ltd. (NYSE: PSG) in the U.S. District Court for the Central District of California.
-The plaintiff brings the complaint on behalf of all purchasers of Performance Sports Group (“PSG”) securities between August 27, 2015 and March 7, 2016, for alleged violations of the Securities Exchange Act of 1934 by Performance Sports Group’s officers and directors.
-Performance Sports Group, together with its subsidiaries, designs, manufactures, and distributes performance sports equipment, related apparel, and accessories for ice hockey, roller hockey, lacrosse, baseball, and softball primarily in the United States, Canada, and Europe.
-Many of PSG’s products are sold to consumers from sporting goods stores or through online retailers.
+Robbins Arroyo LLP announces that a class action complaint was filed against Performance Sports Group Ltd. (NYSE: PSG) in the U.S. District Court for the Southern District of New York.
+The complaint is brought on behalf of all purchasers of Performance Sports Group (“PSG”) securities between January 15, 2015 and March 14, 2016, for alleged violations of the Securities Exchange Act of 1934 by PSG’s officers and directors.
+PSG, together with its subsidiaries, designs, manufactures, and distributes performance sports equipment, related apparel, and accessories for ice hockey, roller hockey, lacrosse, baseball, and softball primarily in the United States, Canada, and Europe.

-Performance Sports Group Accused of Lying About the Sports Market
+Performance Sports Group Accused of Misrepresenting Its Financial Condition

 Performance Sports Group Shareholders Have Legal Options